Masterâ€™s Degrees - What are they? Should I do one? How do I search and apply?

 How is it different to my undergraduate degree?

-- Higher level of ability required requiring focussed students.
+- Higher level of ability required due to the step-up in intensity from undergraduate study

 - A student is expected to work all year round (usually September to August) as it is 180 credits rather than 120.